-SFT will be the provider for the Fire Fighter Certification cognitive exam.
-Students will take the Fire Fighter 1 Cognitive Exam (2019 Curriculum) through the SFT User Portal, streamlining the exam registration process into one software system and significantly reducing the staff time required to process exam results.
+SFT is changing the exam provider that hosts the cognitive online exam for the Fire Fighter certification exams.
+Students will take the 2020 Fire Fighter certification exams through the SFT User Portal, streamlining the entire exam registration process into one software system and significantly reducing the staff time required to process exam results.